scubalaina/BacteriophageInTOL/README.md

 trees - contains tree files used for different alignments

-mReC_contigs - contains a nucleotide sequence file (.fna) and amino acid sequences file (.faa) ofthe mReC contigs together
+mReC_contigs - contains a nucleotide sequence file (.fna) and amino acid sequences file (.faa) of the mReC contigs together

 scripts